 - Meets the specific needs of the project stakeholders

 Projects demand that a team of people come together and work on common project goals.
 And hence effective teamwork is essential to productive projects.
 Project management is a systematic process individual job programs to achieve particular goals.
 The way the work is handled is dependent on a wide range of factors.
 The work’s size, importance and scope are obvious factors:

-the relocation of a small office and the organisation of the Olympics share certain basic principles, but present very different management challenges.
+the relocation of a small office and the organization of the Olympics share certain basic principles, but present very different management challenges.
 Targets may be represented as: